FredHappyface/Android.Brainf/README.md

 ### Kotlin and Android Version
 This app has been written in Kotlin 1.5.0 with the Android Studio IDE.

-- The target SDK version is 30 (Android 11)
+- The target SDK version is 31 (Android 12)
-- The minimum SDK version is 26 (Android 7 Nougat)
+- The minimum SDK version is 26 (Android 8 Oreo)

 #### Download Android Studio
 Download the Android Studio IDE from <https://developer.android.com/studio/>.